What we do

 We directly manage all aspects of conventional oil and gas activity, from seismic surveying, building sites, drilling exploration wells, testing and long-term production through to decommissioning and restoring sites to their former use.
 We comprise of a small core team and contract out many activities to specialist contractors, whilst maintaining overall control and responsibility for all operations.

-An important tool in mapping the geology, deep in the sub-surface, is seismic reflection.
-This non-invasive technique enables us to obtain an image of the sub-surface to determine the potential for in-place hydrocarbons.
+An important tool in mapping the geology, deep in the sub-surface, is seismic reflection This non-invasive technique enables us to obtain an image of the sub-surface to determine the potential for oil and gas to be trapped.

 The information in seismic surveys is recorded by reference to the time it takes for a sound wave to be reflected back to the surface and must be converted into depth using well and rock velocity information.